davidjpfeiffer/get-spigot/README.md

 ### Files For Hosting a Minecraft Server

 To host a Minecraft server, you need a version of Minecraft to run on that server.
-Because Minecraft is written in the Java programming language, this file with being of type [JAR](https://en.wikipedia.org/wiki/JAR_(file_format)).
+Because Minecraft is written in the Java programming language, this will be a [JAR](https://en.wikipedia.org/wiki/JAR_(file_format)) file.
 You can download the vanilla Minecraft server JAR file from the [Mojang website](https://minecraft.net/en-us/download/server/), but if you use this file you won't be able to run any Bukkit or Spigot plugins.
 To run Bukkit or Spigot plugins, you need a slightly modified version of the Minecraft server JAR file.
 The build script in this repository generates this file for you.
 You can learn more about hosting a Minecraft server [here](https://minecraft.gamepedia.com/Tutorials/Setting_up_a_server).

 - Bukkit server file location: `/<version>/CraftBukkit/target/craftbukkit-<version>.jar`
 - Spigot server file location: `/<version>/Spigot/Spigot-Server/target/spigot-<version>.jar`